benjaminpants/Among-Us-Community-Edition/README.md

 # Among Us (Town of modders)
-An among us mod built off of among us ce or community edition we have lua gamemodes custom hat and skin support and much much more! maybe even BETTER custom map support in the future idk
+An among us mod built off of among us ce or community edition we have lua gamemodes custom hat and skin support and much much more! maybe even BETTER custom map support in the future idk (edit: coltin from the future we do have better custom map support past me has alot of work before we get there. also somehow im commiting this and idk how!)